-Alice could take her message, a, and compute $b = a^d \mod N$ .
+Alice could take her message, a, and compute $b = a^d \mod N$.
 She then sends b to Bob.
 Recall that no one else knows d or could discover it easily.
-Bob receives b and computes $b^e \mod N$ .
+Bob receives b and computes $b^e \mod N$.
 This is possible since e and N are known to everyone.
 But $(a^d)^e = a^{de} = a^{ed} = a \mod N$ just as before.
 So Bob gets the message a = "I love you."
 Since he decrypted it using Alice's public information (e and N), he is fairly sure it was sent by Alice, using Alice's private information, d.

 If Alice wished to keep her message private and share it only with Bob, she could encrypt it with Bob's public key.
 She could then take the resulting message and "sign it" as described above, by using her d.
-This double layer then sends the message securely and authenticates it as well.
-You can see that things can get complicated rapidly when using these methods.
+This double layer method then sends the message securely and authenticates it as well.
+But things can get very complicated rapidly when using these methods.
+For all of these uses, a collection of of public keys has to be available, and somehow these public keys must themselves be truthful, and users must somehow be guaranteed correctness.

-This type of authentication is a source for what are called "digital signatures", now permitted by U.S. law.
+The type of message authentication discussed here is a source for what are called "digital signatures", now permitted by U.S. law.
 It also allows good verification for such processes as voting and auctions.
-Maybe Lessig's quote given earlier ("encryption . . . the most important technological breakthrough") isn't that exaggerated!
+Maybe Lessig's quote given earlier ("encryption ... the most important technological breakthrough") isn't that exaggerated!